Thinking about a Montessori floor bed for your toddler? Believe in the Montessori approach to child rearing?

 Some people start earlier than most, however, and utilize a floor bed for baby.

 Whether you do that, or wait until they’re a little older, there are many benefits of a Montessori bed.

-In short, a floor bed is thought to allow children to exercise independence and follow their natural cues where sleep hygiene is concerned.
+In short, as mentioned above, a floor bed is thought to allow children to exercise independence and follow their natural cues where sleep hygiene is concerned.